-Anglo-Saxon heritage.
-The name comes from when a family lived in Cleveley, a small hamlet in Ormesby in the county of Yorkshire.
+heritage.
+The name comes from when a family lived in Cleveley or Cleveland-Port, hamlets in the parish of Ormesby, union of Guisborough in Yorkshire

 Early Origins of the Clyveland family

 The surname Clyveland was first found in Yorkshire